-“If you want others to be happy, practice compassion.
-If you want to be happy, practice compassion.”
-Tibetan leader-in-exile, the Dalai Lama, condenses our complex lives into this simple pair of lines — but he has a valid point: If you want to be happy, practice compassion.
-And if you want your children to grow up to be happy, well, show them how to practice compassion.
+“If you want others to be happy, practise compassion.
+If you want to be happy, practise compassion.”
+Tibetan leader-in-exile, the Dalai Lama, condenses our complex lives into this simple pair of lines — but he has a valid point: If you want to be happy, practise compassion.
+And if you want your children to grow up to be happy, well, show them how to practise compassion.

 Fiona Walker, director of schools and principal of the Julia Gabriel Centre, Singapore, says that regardless of your own precise religion or philosophy of life: “Gratitude, compassion, kindness — they’re universal.”

-From your own memories of growing up, lecturing your children “to be compassionate” will only exercise their eye muscles, especially as they grown into the eye-rolling teen years, so you have to be sneaky about teaching these values.
+From your own memories of growing up, lecturing your children “to be compassionate” will only exercise their eye rolls, especially as they are in their teens, so you have to be sneaky about teaching these values.
 Follow our tips to see how.

 1. Live it

 Yes, you have to set the example.
 Don’t just zombie your way through life with your nose stuck to your smartphone/tablet — be kind to your children and your spouse, be compassionate with your siblings and friends.
 You’re not expected to be perfect (Pfffffffft!) but do let your child see that you are making a choice to lead a compassionate life.